 14. How do you feel about the time and energy required to volunteer with Kol Haneshama?

-15. Do you anticipate anything which may interfere with fulfilling the one year commitment, e.g. family obligations, possible plans for relocation, future study?
+15. Do you anticipate anything which may interfere with fulfilling the one-year commitment, e.g. family obligations, possible plans for relocation, future study?

 16.Any additional thoughts that come up for you in completing this application or anything else you would like us to know?

 Thank you for considering the Kol Haneshama: Jewish End of Life Care as an opportunity for volunteering and service.
 We appreciate the time and thought involved in completing this application.
-If you have any questions as you move through the application please don’t hesitate to email Rabbi Elliot Kukla at ekukla@bajhc.org.
+If you have any questions as you move through the application, please don’t hesitate to email Rabbi Elliot Kukla at ekukla@bajhc.org.
 Please send or email your completed application to:

 Bay Area Jewish Healing Center